Has the GOP Become a Threat to America?

 Religious bigotry: It’s not that I hate everyone who doesn’t look, think, and act like me – it’s just that God does.

-Posted by Eric L. Wattree on Mar 15 2011, With 0 Reads, Filed under Corruption, Politics.
+Posted by Eric L. Wattree on March 15, 2011, With 851 Reads Filed under Corruption, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.